Minnesota All Star Prospects

 • Specific interested coaches and programs were listed clearly for everyone in attendance to hear.

-• Barron stated it would not be difficult to confirm interest and the Board would have a beta test group for the coming year.
+• Barron stated it would not be terribly difficult to confirm interest and the Board could have a beta test group for the coming year.

 • Barron was not secretive whatsoever.